infretis/infentory/puckering/README.md

 </h1>

 # Motivation
-The motivation for this assignment is to introduce students to software designed for conducting path sampling.
-The software employed here is an in-house-developed Python code for running &infin;RETIS that interfaces among others with Gromacs to perform the molecular dynamics (MD) steps.
 Through this exercise, we aim to demonstrate the capabilities of path sampling, where we can study transition processes that can be hard or impossible to investigate using conventional brute-force MD methods due to their rare event nature.
 The algorithms and software utilized in this assignment are the result of very recent active developments within the research group of Theoretical Chemistry.

 If path sampling and software development sound interesting to you, to the extent that you would like to study them in more detail, please don't hesitate to get in touch with Titus and Anders to explore potential master projects.
 You can contact them at titus.van.erp@ntnu.no and anders.lervik@ntnu.no.

 # Goals
 In this exercise, you'll journey into the heart of molecular mysteries.
-Your primary goal is to gain hands-on experience by simulating the [ring flip](https://en.wikipedia.org/wiki/Ring_flip), an intriguing phenomenon often referred to as puckering.
+Your primary goal is to study the conformational transition of the [ring flip](https://en.wikipedia.org/wiki/Ring_flip), an intriguing phenomenon often referred to as puckering.
 This transition, a rare occurrence at the molecular timescale, has puzzled scientists for ages.
 With your newfound knowledge in path sampling, you now hold the key to understanding its mechanisms.
 Your quest?
 To reveal the secrets hidden within the molecular world.

 # The system
 <p align="center">